FOCUS: Japan's envoy stand-off with S. Korea yields only loss of face

 TOKYO, April 4, Kyodo

-Japan's ambassador to South Korea will return to his post in Seoul on Tuesday, nearly four months after he was brought home in protest over the installation of a statue commemorating women forced to work in Japanese wartime military brothels.
+Japan's ambassador to South Korea returned to his post in Seoul on Tuesday, nearly four months after he was brought home in protest over the installation of a statue commemorating women forced to work in Japanese wartime military brothels.

 By sending Yasumasa Nagamine back to his post, the Japanese government appeared to accept that the recall failed to dent South Korea's resolve not to remove the "comfort women" statue outside Japan's consulate in the southern city of Busan and an older one near its embassy in Seoul.